erwinkarim/problem/README.md

 It has been tested to run on Ruby 2.0 and above and using Rails 4.2

 ## System dependencies
+Problem? requires the following:-

-Requires Active Directory to handle user authentication
+* Active Directory - to handle user authentication
+* sendmail/postfix - required for email notification

 ## Configuration